priyyal/MealWise/README.md

 # 🥗 MealWise

-**MealWise** is a modern JavaFX desktop application designed to help users manage their pantry, generate smart shopping lists, and discover recipes—all in one place.
+**MealWise** is a modern JavaFX desktop application designed to help users manage their pantry, generate smart shoppiing lists, and discover recipes—all in one place.
 Built with love, logic, and a lot of good UI. 💻🛒

 ---